CumulusNetworks/docs/content/cumulus-netq-43/Manage-Configuration/User-Management/SSO-Authentication.md

 You can integrate your NetQ Cloud deployment with a Microsoft Azure Active Directory (AD) or Google Cloud authentication server to support single sign-on (SSO) to NetQ.
 NetQ supports integration with SAML (Security Assertion Markup Language), OAuth (Open Authorization), and multi-factor authentication (MFA).
 Only one SSO configuration can be configured at a time.

 You can create local user accounts with default access roles by enabling SSO.
-After enabling SSO, users logging in for the first time can {{<link title="Access the NetQ UI" text="sign up for SSO">}}.
+After enabling SSO, users logging in for the first time can {{<link title="Access the NetQ UI" text="sign up for SSO">}} through the NetQ login screen or with a link provided by an admin.

 ## Add SSO Configuration and User Accounts